Skip to Main Content

 Planning a Co-Production in China?
 Let's Map the Subsidy Stack.

-Capturing real value out of China's fragmented incentive landscape starts long before the camera rolls.
-Our China production services desk works with international producers from the first budget draft — pre-reading the script with a Chinese co-production partner, identifying the relevant municipal subsidies, and structuring the production vehicle so the subsidy applications survive audit.
+Capturing real value from China's fragmented incentive landscape starts long before the camera rolls.
+Our China production services desk works with international producers from the first budget draft, pre-reading the script with a Chinese co-production partner, pinpointing the relevant city subsidies, and structuring the production vehicle so the subsidy applications survive audit.
 Contact Fixers in China to discuss your next project.